 Achieving a Better Life Experience Act

 The Achieving a Better Life Experience (ABLE) Act, codified at 26 U.S.C. §529A, offers a valuable planning tool for persons with disabilities.
 Before ABLE accounts may be created, a state must pass legislation establishing a qualified ABLE Program to administer the accounts, or contract with another state having such a program.
-The ABLE Act has been in existence since December 2017, and as of August 2017, twenty-eight (28) states had established Qualified ABLE Programs.
+The ABLE Act has been in existence for several years, over half of the states have established Qualified ABLE Programs.
 The ABLE Act allows non-resident individuals to participate in another state’s qualified ABLE Program, if such program allows for out-of-state participants.

-Although New Hampshire did not establish its own qualified ABLE Program, an exciting development in December 2017 resulted in New Hampshire partnering with the State of Ohio to offer ABLE accounts for New Hampshire residents under a program called STABLE NH.
+Although New Hampshire did not establish its own qualified ABLE Program, developments in December 2017 resulted in New Hampshire partnering with the State of Ohio to offer ABLE accounts for New Hampshire residents under a program called STABLE NH.
 These accounts will be managed by Ohio’s STABLE program, which offers ABLE accounts to individuals with disabilities nationwide.
 Although New Hampshire residents have been able to enroll in Ohio’s STABLE program (and other state programs accepting out-of-state participants) since inception, once STABLE NH launches, New Hampshire residents will be eligible to open STABLE NH accounts at discounted rates.
-The program is expected to launch on December 15, 2017.
+The program launched on December 15, 2017.
 Updates on this new program will be posted by the New Hampshire Governor’s Commission on Disability at https://www.nh.gov/disability/.

 Whether participating in STABLE NH or another state’s program, the ABLE Act allows a person with disabilities to own one tax-advantaged savings account, modeled after 529 education plans, without jeopardizing receipt of federal “means-tested” benefits that determine eligibility based on financial limits, including Supplemental Security Income (SSI) and Medicaid.
 Although asset limits vary depending on the public benefits program at issue, owning more than $2,000 prevents an individual from receiving SSI cash benefits, and owning more than $2,500 prevents eligibility for many Medicaid programs in New Hampshire.
 Under the right circumstances, ABLE accounts may afford qualifying individuals the opportunity to own and control assets above these minimal limits.